careerbuilder/smartling-rails/README.md

 Communication with smartling is done via their APIs and leverages the [smartling gem](https://rubygems.org/gems/smartling).

 ## overview
-The uploading of [rials i18n](http://guides.rubyonrails.org/i18n.html) files to smartling, monitoring their translation status, and pulling them all back down into your `config/localization` folder is a very manual process.
+The uploading of [rials I18N](http://guides.rubyonrails.org/i18n.html) files to smartling, monitoring their translation status, and pulling them all back down into your `config/localization` folder is a very manual process.

+We wanted to create a way to simplify the process of localization within our project workflow and automate as much of the process as possible.

+This gem is a core part of that automation because it understands how to safely send I18N files to smarling and safely retrieve their translated counterparts back.

+Translating files with smartling is now as easy a little configuration and two commands.

 ## usage